dbrgn/django-tabination/README.rst

 =================

-*django-tabination* is a very lightweight (~35 SLOC) library that enables you to easily build your own tab navigation based on class based views.
+*django-tabination* is a very lightweight (~35 SLOC) Django 1.4+ library that enables you to easily build your own tab navigation based on class based views.

 Docs